GoogleChromeLabs/puppy-content/content/en-US/api/SerialPort.md

 **`SerialPort.onconnect`**

 Called when the port has been connected to the device.
+This method receives an `Event` object.
 This event is only fired for ports associated with removable devices such as those connected via USB.
 This event bubbles to the instance of `navigator.serial` which returned this interface.

 **`SerialPort.ondisconnect`**

-Called when the port has been connected to the device.
+Called when the port has been disconnected from the device.
+This method receives an `Event` object.
 This event is only fired for ports associated with removable devices such as those connected via USB.
 This event bubbles to the instance of `navigator.serial` which returned this interface.

 ## Methods